emacs-eaf/emacs-application-framework/HACKING.md

 ## Why choose Qt?
 Qt's QGraphicsView and QGraphicsScene is awesome, it's easier to implement window composite than other GUI library (such as GTK+).

-If use Gtk+ or other GUI library, i need write many Widget/XComposite code to implement widget like QGraphicsView/QGraphicsScene.
+If use Gtk+ or other GUI library, I need write many Widget/XComposite code to implement widget like QGraphicsView/QGraphicsScene.

 ## Why choose Python?
-C/C++ need compile long time for every change, this will interrupt my attention and development enthusiasm.
+C/C++ need compile long time for every change, this will interrupt my attention and enthusiasm of development.

-Python is perfect language to develop Qt program and it can call pretty much every library you need.
+Python is a perfect language to develop Qt program and it can call pretty much in every library you need.

 ## Let me run hello word
 ```